cran/packageRank/README.md

     R_DEFAULT_INTERNET_TIMEOUT, still defaulting to 60 (seconds) if that is not set or invalid.

-This change occasionally affected functions that download logs.
-This was especially true over slower internet connections and with larger log files.
-To fix this, functions that use `fetchCranLog()` will, if needed, temporarily set the timeout to 300 seconds.
+This change can affect functions that download logs.
+This is especially true over slower internet connections or when you’re dealing with large log files.
+To fix this, `fetchCranLog()` will, if needed, temporarily set the timeout to 600 seconds.